MuhammadBai/Assignment2/README.md

 sudo ./packages_list      # Run the script to create pkgs.txt
 ```

-# This Script will install packages listed in pkgs.txt file.
+## This Scrpt will install packages listed in pkgs.txt file.

+### Ensure script is run as root
 ```
-# Ensure script is run as root
 if [[ $EUID -ne 0 ]]; then
     echo "Please run this script as root." exit 1 fi
 ```
+* This code ensures that the script is executed with root privileges.
+*  The EUID (Effective User ID) variable is checked.
+If it's not equal to 0, the script outputs a message asking the user to run the script as root and then exits.
+The 0 ID corresponds to the root user in Unix-based systems, which is required for installing software and making system changes.

+### Check if pkgs.txt exists
 ```
-# Check if pkgs.txt exists
 if [[ ! -f pkgs.txt ]]; then
     echo "Error: pkgs.txt not found."
     exit 1
 fi
 ```
+This part checks if the pkgs.txt file exists in the same directory as the script.
+The -f test checks for the existence of the file.
+If the file doesn't exist, an error message is printed, and the script exits with status 1 which tells error.

+### Read pkgs.txt and install each package
 ```
-# Read pkgs.txt and install each package
 while IFS= read -r package; do
     if [[ -n "$package" ]]; then  # Skip empty lines echo "Installing $package..."